-Please find in the table below information on how CapitalatWork's offer is currently positioned (subject to change): The present table reflects the situation in September 2023.
+Please find in the table below information on how CapitalatWork's offer is currently positioned (subject to change): The present table reflects the situation as of December 2024.
 It is expected that the possibilities will be increased in the future.
+The calculations are based on the minimum percentages required in the prospectuses.

-Very conservative (0/100) Conservative (25/75) Balanced (50/50) Growth (Patrimonial) (75/25) Dynamic (100/0) All combined (A+B+C) At least 5 % ESG Bonds5 ESG Bonds & ESG Equities 6 ESG Bonds & ESG Equities ESG Bonds & ESG Equities ESG Equities 7 At least 25% / 8 ESG Bonds & ESG Equities ESG Bonds & ESG Equities ESG Bonds & ESG Equities ESG Equities At least 50 % / / / ESG Bonds & ESG Equities ESG Equities Taxonomy (A) / Sustainable Investments (B) At least 5 % ESG Bonds ESG Bonds ESG Bonds / / At least 25% / / / / / At least 50 % / / / / / PAI (C) Climate, environment, social & employee matters, human rights and fight against corruption / ESG Equities ESG Equities ESG Equities ESG Equities
+Very conservative (0/100) Conservative (25/75) Balanced (50/50) Growth (Patrimonial) (75/25) Dynamic (100/0) All combined (A+B+C) At least 5 % ESG Bonds 7 ESG Bonds & ESG Equities 8 & Equities Plus ^{9,10} ESG Bonds & ESG Equities & Equities Plus ESG Bonds & ESG Equities & Equities Plus ESG Equities & Equities Plus 12 At least 25% / 11 ESG Bonds & ESG Equities & Equities Plus ESG Bonds & ESG Equities & Equities Plus ESG Bonds & ESG Equities & Equities Plus ESG Equities & Equities Plus At least 50 % / / / ESG Bonds & ESG Equities & Equities Plus ESG Equities & Equities Plus Taxonomy (A) / Sustainable Investments (B) At least 5 % ESG Bonds ESG Bonds ESG Bonds / / At least 25% / / / / / At least 50 % / / / / / PAI (C) Climate, environment, social & employee matters, human rights and fight against corruption / ESG Equities & Equities Plus ESG Equities & Equities Plus ESG Equities & Equities Plus ESG Equities & Equities Plus

-This document is issued by Capitalatwork Foyer Group S.A. to inform its clients on applicable regulation and help clients understanding the concept of suitability preferences and the choices to be made by them in this context.
+This document is issued by Capitalatwork S.A. to inform its clients on applicable regulation and help clients understanding the concept of suitability preferences and the choices to be made by them in this context.
 It should be read together with the MiFID Brochure, available on the website and on demand.

-5. Capitalatwork Foyer Umbrella ESG Bonds at Work C (ISIN LU0974685322) Capitalatwork Foyer Umbrella ESG Bonds at Work D (ISIN LU0974685678) Capitalatwork Foyer Umbrella ESG Bonds at Work I (ISIN LU2344381582) together or separately designated in this document as "ESG Bonds sub-fund" or hereabove shortly as "ESG Bonds"

-ESG Bonds and/or ESG Equities: both sub-funds are able to meet the client's preferences.
-Capitalatwork Foyer Umbrella ESG Equities at Work C (ISIN LU1667873787) Capitalatwork Foyer Umbrella ESG Equities at Work D (ISIN LU1667875568)
+Capitalatwork Foyer Umbrella ESG Bonds at Work C (ISIN LU0974685322) Capitalatwork Foyer Umbrella ESG Bonds at Work D (ISIN LU0974685678) Capitalatwork Foyer Umbrella ESG Bonds at Work I (ISIN LU2344381582) together or separately designated in this document as "ESG Bonds sub-fund" or hereabove shortly as "ESG Bonds" Capitalatwork Foyer Umbrella ESG Equities at Work C (ISIN LU1667873787) Capitalatwork Foyer Umbrella ESG Equities at Work C (ISIN LU1667873787)

-Capitalatwork Foyer Umbrella ESG Equities at Work D (ISIN LU1667875568) Capitalatwork Foyer Umbrella ESG Equities at Work I (ISIN LU1667877424) together or separately designated in this document as "ESG Equities sub-fund" or hereabove shortly as "ESG Equities"

-8. The " / " sign indicates that no financial product is available for the time being, enabling Capitalatwork to meet the client's sutainability preferences.
+- Capitalatwork Foyer Umbrella ESG Equities at Work D (ISIN LU1667875568) Capitalatwork Foyer Umbrella ESG Equities at Work I (ISIN LU1667877424) - together or separately designated in this document as "ESG Equities sub-fund" or hereabove shortly as "ESG Equities" - 9.
+CapitalatWork Equities Plus at Work D (ISIN BE6307346187) - designated in this document as "Equities Plus". - 10.ESG Bonds and/or ESG Equities and or Equities Plus: three sub-funds are able to meet the client's preferences. - 11.
+The " / " sign indicates that no financial product is available for the time being, enabling Capitalatwork to meet the client's sutainability preferences.